 Three things, ordered by importance.

 Their own body is their first instrument.
 A practitioner who is dissociated from their own body cannot reliably read another body.
 The work has to be done on themselves first.
-The years of practice the practitioner has put into being inside their own skin are what allow them to read what is happening inside someone else's.
-There is no shortcut around this.
+The years of practice the practitioner has put into being inside their own skin are what let them read what is happening inside someone else's.
+There is no shortcut.

 They can stay regulated while the client is not.
 Co-regulation runs both ways.
-A practitioner whose nervous system destabilises when the client's nervous system destabilises is no longer offering a safe container for the work.
-The capacity to stay grounded under contagious activation is the practitioner's most important field skill.
+A practitioner whose nervous system destabilises when the client's does is no longer offering a safe container for the work.
+The ability to stay grounded under contagious activation is the practitioner's most important field skill.

 Common misunderstandings